poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 central to everything it is that I do.
 I really have learned an enormous amount, about both its importance and how it functions.
 And I'm far from the only one.
-I think one of the most significant outcomes of the last six months, but one of the most underdiscussed, is how many people now appreciate the importance of protecting the security of their communications.
+I think one of the most significant outcomes of the last six months, but one of the most under discussed, is how many people now appreciate the importance of protecting the security of their communications.